hata/embulk-decoder-commons-compress/README.md

   - The format type is one of supported formats by by [Apache Commons Compress](http://commons.apache.org/proper/commons-compress/).
   - Auto detect is used when there is no configuration.
 This can use for a single format.
 If a file format is solid compression like tar.gz, please set format config explicitly.
   - Some listing formats in [Apache Commons Compress](http://commons.apache.org/proper/commons-compress/) may not work in your environment.
 I could confirm the following formats work well.
 Your environment may be able to use other formats listed in the site.
+- **decompress_concatenated**: gzip, bzip2, and xz formats support multiple concatenated streams.
+The default value of this parameter is true.
+If you want to disable it, then set to false.
+See [CompressorStreamFactory.setDecompressConcatenated()](https://commons.apache.org/proper/commons-compress/apidocs/org/apache/commons/compress/compressors/CompressorStreamFactory.html#setDecompressConcatenated(boolean)) in ver.1.9 for more details.

 ## Formats